 Towards the end of Queen Elizabeth I’s time, rather more than 400 years ago when the stone tower had been standing for 350 years, Clifford’s Tower was just the most striking part of York Castle.
 This castle had tall walls all round it, but they were getting dilapidated –literally dilapidated, the stones were getting loose and falling out.
 The main use of the castle was as a prison and an enterprising man called Robert Redhead was put in charge of it.
 This was a royal appointment, nothing to do with York’s Lord Mayor or corporation but we know from their records that citizens started to notice something strange about what they thought of as “their” Clifford’s Tower: it was shrinking!
 It seems that the gaoler was slowly dismantling it; some say he was burning the stone to make lime which could be sold, others that he was using the stone to build a cock-pit in town –a place where cockerels are brought to fight and where people can watch and bet on the outcome of the fight.
 The corporation complained to the Queen and eventually Redhead was stopped but not before the level of the wall-walk and the battlements above them had been lowered by half a metre or more.

 There’s evidence you can see of this lowering.
 If you look at the tower from the place suggested in “views” then you can see, at the top of the tower on your left, a stone channel or spout sticking out, it is a very weathered gargoyle.
-Water drained off the wall-walk and came gurgling through the mouth of this gargoyle -but you may be able to see that this spout is now some way above the level of today’s wall-walk behind it.
-You can also see, on what was a tall parapet, the very bottom of slit windows to fire arrows through, but most of the stonework around the windows has gone.
-The clearest one of these slit window bottoms is on the right, it is just to the right of the right hand end of the thicker safety rail, it looks a little like the socket for a dove-tail joint.
+Water drained off the wall-walk and came gurgling through the mouth of this gargoyle -but you may be able to see that this spout is now some way above the level of the stone wall-walk behind it –though the wood platform visitors now use is higher You can also see, on what was a tall parapet, the very bottom of slit windows to fire arrows through, but most of the stonework around the windows has gone.
+The clearest one of these slit window bottoms is on the right, it is just to the right of a dip in the parapet, it looks a little like the socket for a dove-tail joint.

 LINKS TO TRAIL PAGES :-